 Your hip helps you perform many activities, such as walking, climbing stairs and even lying in bed.
 Experiencing hip pain can severely limit or prevent you from being active.
-To get you back to your normal routine and enjoying life, your doctor may recommend hip replacement surgery.
+To get you back to your normal routine and enjoying life, your doctor may recommend total hip replacement surgery.
 Every year, more than 200,000 people have hip replacement surgery.

 Over time, your pain should decrease, and your hip function should improve.
 Your surgeon will do the easy part; it's up to you to do the rest - physical therapy and following your surgeon's instructions.